To lose weight, you need to eat fewer calories than you burn.

 Eating the skin on your meat adds extra calories to your meal.

-If a meal is delicious, you may be really tempted to go back for more.
+If a meal is delicious, you may be tempted to go back for more.

-However, indulging in seconds can make it difficult to assess how much you have eaten, and you can end up eating more than you intended.
+However, indulging in a second serving can make it difficult to assess how much you’ve eaten, which may make you consume more than you intended.

 Go for a reasonably sized portion the first time and skip seconds.